Cybersecurity (CYBR)

 Prerequisite(s): CIST 2100; CIST 3110, which may be taken concurrently.

-CYBR 4360 FOUNDATIONS OF CYBERSECURITY (3 credits)
+CYBR 4360 PRINCIPLES OF SECURE SYSTEM DESIGN (3 credits)

 Contemporary issues in computer security, including sources for computer security threats and appropriate reactions; basic encryption and decryption; secure encryption systems; program security, trusted operating systems; database security, network and distributed systems security, administering security; legal and ethical issues.
 (Cross-listed with CYBR 8366, CSCI 8366).